Biography of Olive May Winchester

 During her time as a student of the University of Glasgow, she was awarded several prizes, including the 'Jamieson Prize of £10 for examination in subjects BD' in the session 1911-12 and also the Cleland and Rae-Wilson gold medal for Church History in the same year.

 While in Glasgow, Olive became a member of the Pentecostal Church of Scotland and taught in their Bible school, gaining the support of Scottish churches for Nazarene missions.
 When she graduated in 1912, the assembly of the Pentecostal Church of Scotland, united in 1915 with the Church of the Nazarene, voted to ordain her, making her the first woman to be ordained by any Christian denomination in Scotland.
 The ordination took place on 11th May 1912 in the modern-day Sharpe Memorial Church of the Nazarene in Parkhead, Glasgow.

-A pioneering female minister, biblical scholar, and theologian, Olive returned to the USA and subsequently, in 1925, became the first woman to complete a Doctor of Theology (Th.D) from Drew University, Madison, New Jersey.
-She served as professor of religion, vice-president, and academic dean at Northwest Nazarene College in Idaho, and as chair of the Department of Religion at Pasadena College in California, the insitution to which she left her estate upon her death in 1947.
+A pioneering female minister, biblical scholar and theologian, Olive returned to the USA where, in 1925, she became the first woman to complete a Doctor of Theology (Th.D) from Drew University, Madison, New Jersey.
+She served as professor of religion, vice-president, and academic dean at Northwest Nazarene College in Idaho, and as chair of the Department of Religion at Pasadena College in California, the institution to which she left her estate upon her death in 1947.